Urine-diverting dry toilet: Haiti

 SOIL continues to provide humanitarian relief in some of Haiti's most vulnerable communities – notably those that have been particularly impacted by the cholera epidemic – by providing free access to public container-based UDDTs for over 3,500 people.
-In addition, over 2,000 people are currently accessing a SOIL "EcoSan toilet" through the "EkoLakay" business pilot, with a growing waitlist of people wanting to join, thus demonstrating the market demand for affordable sanitation, even in the world's most economically impoverished communities.
+Additionally, over 2,000 people currently have access to a SOIL "EcoSan toilet" through the "EkoLakay" business pilot.

 Since building the first waste treatment facility in Haiti in 2009, SOIL has become one of the largest waste treatment operations in the country.
 SOIL's two composting waste treatment facilities currently transform over 20,000 USgal of human waste into safe, organic, agricultural-grade compost every month.
 The compost produced at these facilities is sold to farmers, organizations, businesses, and institutions around the country to help finance SOIL's waste treatment operations.

 Ecuador

 Hundreds of UDDTs have been built in Ecuador to date.
 The various models in use adapt to different preferences, budgets and conditions, and the need to sometimes transport materials to remote locations by small airplanes.

 Many of these UDDTs serve indigenous communities who live along small rivers as well as ecotourism operations in the Amazonian part of the country.
 In these regions, piped water supply is often lacking, clay-rich soils do not permit infiltration of wastewater, and the groundwater level is usually high.
 These factors make other types of toilets or other forms of excreta management problematic.
 For example, local governments and ecotourism operations often install flush toilets that drain straight into rivers or into holes in the ground, where the water is intended to drain but cannot, since the soil is mostly impermeable clay.
 Coupled with the abundant local rainfall, these pits tend to fill very fast and overflow into the nearest streams.
 The streams get easily contaminated with fecal matter, as they are often quite small and there is not much dilution with clean river water.
 This leads to health hazards for the communities who use these rivers for drinking water, washing, swimming, and fishing.